Zwill1/admin-social-dashboard/README.md

 # React + Vite

-Project built with react and vite.
+Project built with react and vite on a social dashboard.

 ## Dependency